 The cost of a single case of bloodstream infection

 We were invited by epidemiologist Jon Otter at the Department of Infectious Diseases, Imperial College NHS Healthcare Trust (ICHT) to support the design and delivery of a campaign to encourage hand washing by nursing staff across the Trust’s five London hospitals.

-We helped the team develop a clear project brief and used the inspiration of pop culture to create a range of playful and memorable signs that stood out in a busy environment and encouraged nurses and other staff to notice the gel dispensers and make cleaning hands less of a chore.
+We helped the NHS team develop a project brief using the inspiration of pop culture to create a range of playful and memorable signs.
+The signs needed to stand out within a busy, information-filled environment.
+They were designed to draw attention, encouraging nurses and other staff to use the gel dispensers by injecting a sense of fun into hand cleaning and making it less of a chore.

-We ran co-design sessions with the nursing staff and encouraged them to think about tunes and words that other nurses would recognise and provoke a response.
-The posters combined cheesy, modern and old school lyrics that had a ‘marmite’ effect but stuck in everyone’s heads.
+We ran co-design sessions with nursing staff where we encouraged them to think about tunes and lyrics that they would recognise and which would provoke a response.
+The outcome was a playful combination of cheesy, modern and old school lyrics.

 Traditional hand hygiene systems are often inconspicuous, ugly, complicated or even aggressive and paternalistic.
 Toilets and hygiene equipment can often be the least cared for and least valued part of the hospital environment.

 Yet, our hands are the main way that cross-infection happens, and hand hygiene is the single most important factor in the control of infection.

 Design can help us recognise the problems by framing the issue from a human as well as technical perspective and methods of participation and empathy can draw together ideas in a non-hierarchical environment that allows everyone to have their say.